Null Wilson loops with a self-crossing and the Wilson loop/amplitude conjecture

 From \eqref{R_cfin} it is evident that the unrenormalised expression for $R$ contains poles in \\ $1/\epsilon^k (-\mu^2 s_{pq})^{2 \epsilon}$, where $k \leq 3$.
 These poles originate from Feynman diagrams which have two gluons, at least, attached to the intersecting legs $p$ and $q$.
 Notice, however, that not all diagrams with two gluons attached to the intersecting legs give such poles.
 For instance, the non-abelian part of the diagram where two gluons are exchanged, one between $q$ and $p_2$ and the other between $q$ and $p_3$ contains no such pole.
 From \eqref{R_cfin} we can read the leading singularity of R to be $-\frac{i \pi a^2}{8\epsilon^3}$.
 At first sight, this $1/\epsilon^3$ pole seems peculiar since as discussed in \cite{Drummond:2007cf} all the terms with poles of order higher than two cancel in the final result for the Wilson loop.
 However, this should not be the case for an intersecting loop.
 Its leading $1/\epsilon^3$ singularity comes from diagrams where all the gluons are exchanged between the momenta that cross.
 The subleading poles can also originate from diagrams where one or more gluons are not attached to the crossing gluons.

 As discussed at the end of section 3, one can regularise the crossing configuration either by dimensional regularisation or by allowing a small distance between the intersecting gluons.
 What is $1/\epsilon$ in the former approach becomes $-\log(1-u_2)$ in the latter.
 This implies that the leading behaviour of the finite part $R$ in the case where the two lines almost cross is \beqa R\sim i \pi \log^3(1-u_2). \eeqa Although what concern us here is the leading singularity \eqref{R^r} points that $R$ will also have subleading terms which behave like $\log^2(1-u_2)$ and $\log(1-u_2)$.
 Thus, we conclude that the finite remainder function develops a divergent imaginary part as one approaches the crossing configuration \footnote{For the case of almost intersecting lines, we have verified that the non-abelian part of the diagram where 2 gluons are exchanged between $p$ and $q$ is indeed proportional to $-i \pi \log^3(-c)$ when approaching the crossing configuration.}.
+Finally, let us point out that our approach of studying the loop behaviour of the MHV remainder function by considering self-crossing configurations was further developed in a series of nice papers \cite{Dorn}.

 \sect{Discussion} In this section, we discuss some of the implications of the results obtained in the two previous sections.

 The one-loop n-gluon MHV scattering amplitude in $N=4$ SYM was firstly evaluated in \cite{Bern:1994zx} using unitarity methods, as well as information coming from taking appropriate collinear limits.
 To simplify the calculation of the integrals, the authors of \cite{Bern:1994zx} restricted the calculation in the kinematical region where all the Lorentz invariants are negative (Euclidean region).
 Their result was that the helicity-blind part of the amplitude is a sum over all different two-mass easy box functions $F^{2me}$, all having coefficient equal to one.
 Namely, \beqa M_1^{(1)}=\sum_{p,q}F^{2me}(p,q,P,Q), \eeqa where $F^{2me}$ is given by